Capitalisk/capitalisk-website/docs/launch-custom-blockchain.md

 }
 ```

-Substitute `foo` in `genesisPath` and `components.logger.logFileName` to with the symbol of your custom chain.
+Substitute `foo` in `genesisPath` and in `components.logger.logFileName` with the symbol of your custom chain.

 If you're using `sqlite`, the object under `dal` should look like this instead: